 Resource management software can help match resource supply with business demand allowing resources to work on higher productive level tasks.
 AI-enabled automated resource scheduling will use historical data and automatically create and optimize resource scheduling.
 It will also help to deploy the key resources across multiple projects instead of assigning them to a high-priority one while keeping a check on resource overloading and potential conflicts.

 The PMO is restructuring to increase corporate revenues and enhance corporate functions.
 For example, IT has conventionally assessed its performance by determining if a particular application has been launched live on the intended date or within the budget.
 But today, the restructuring of the process focuses on the project that drives better business ROI for organizations.

 D. Growing business demand for adaptive & agile development

 Perhaps to offer products or services to market more promptly while keeping quality standards high, companies must embrace agile practices and utilize cross-functional teams.
 PPM will turn to a more iterative approach focused on fine-tuning its project deliverables.

 The ever-growing market volatility in recent years is continuously impacting the viability of every business.
-Therefore, adopting a modern resource management solution that supports PPM strategy is crucial.
+Therefore, implementing a comprehensive project resource management plan along with a modern resource management solution that supports the PPM strategy is crucial.
 It will help to create the optimal resource mix and schedule project activities to best achieve an organization’s strategic and financial goals efficiently.

 7. The Glossary